-This is different from converting String to an integer since we are here dealing with characters and not strings.
+This is different from converting a String to an integer since we are here dealing with characters, not strings.
 To convert string to int, use the int() function, and converting int to string, use the str() function.

-That is it for converting char to int in Python tutorial.
+That is it for converting Python char to int tutorial.